Health care costs in the US are disproportionately high for many reasons.

 As onerous as premiums and the threat of lawsuits can be for individual physicians (particularly in certain high-risk specialties and geographic areas), the total annual malpractice premium amount paid in 2008 by physicians and institutions was about $12 billion, representing only about 0.6% of total annual health care costs.
 Actual malpractice settlements paid out in 2008 were $3.6 billion (< 0.2% of health care costs).
 Thus, even a major reduction in malpractice settlements would not lower total health care costs significantly, although it could greatly affect certain physicians' practices.

-Defensive medicine refers to diagnostic or treatment procedures that providers do to guard against the possibility of malpractice litigation, even though such procedures may not be warranted clinically.
+Defensive medicine refers to diagnostic tests or treatments that providers do to guard against the possibility of malpractice litigation, even though such tests and treatments may not be warranted clinically.
 For example, a physician may hospitalize a patient who is likely to do well with outpatient treatment to avoid a lawsuit in the unlikely event of an adverse outcome.

 The actual costs attributable to defensive medicine are difficult to measure.
 Few rigorous studies have assessed this cost, and estimates from these studies vary greatly, ranging from negligible to substantial (some experts believe that these costs are larger than direct malpractice costs).
 Some of the uncertainty lies in the fact that defensive medicine is defined subjectively (ie, it is the clinician's reason for doing a test, not how unlikely or uncommon the disorder being tested for is).
 A clinician's motivation is hard to determine, and different clinicians can reasonably vary in their assessment of the need for testing in a given case (except for a relatively few situations that have clear, sensitive, and specific guidelines for testing).
 In some survey studies of defensive medicine, physicians were asked whether and when they practice defensive medicine.
 However, such self-reporting may be unreliable, and such surveys often have a low response rate.
 Thus, the extent of defensive medicine is unknown.